Affiliate links on Android Authority may earn us a commission. Learn more.

 You might be quick to write off the Withings ScanWatch as a “specialty” wearable, but I’d urge you to rethink that notion.
 It’s one of my favorite wearables in recent years and an important device for those who may suffer from serious conditions.
 Read our full Withings ScanWatch review to find out why.

-Update: November 2021: We have updated our Withings ScanWatch review with details on pricing details in the US and software updates.
+Update, February 2023: We have updated our Withings ScanWatch review with details of the latest software update and new features.

 Why should you care about the ScanWatch?